Consistent circuits for indefinite causal order: Examples of constructing processes with indefinite causal order

 Similarly, any option from the bifurcation choice enforces one of the six possible causal orders.
 In this sense, the bifurcation choice at $P$ is a choice between causal orders, just as in the case of the original quantum switch.
 This state of affairs -- that the causal order is determined by a bifurcation choice at the Past node -- is characteristic of the (non-dynamical) coherent control of causal orders.

 Now let us show that the routed graph satisfies our two principles.
 It is clear that the bifurcation choice at $P$, picking which index is equal to 1, determines the status of all branches of the intermediate nodes, since these branches are all defined by a certain index equalling 1 (see Figure \ref{fig:3switchalice}).
 This bifurcation choice is the only one in the routed graph, and $P$ and $F$ each have just one branch (the route at $F$ is just the time-reversed version of the one at $P$, obtained by reversing the direction of the arrows in Figure \ref{fig:3switchpast}).
 Thus the sole bifurcation choice in the routed graph leads to a single branch happening at each node; formally speaking, we have a function from bifurcation choices to branch statuses.
 That is, the routed graph satisfies univocality.

+Recall that bi-univocality requires that the time-reverse of the routed graph also satisfies univocality, where the time-reverse is obtained by reversing the arrows.
+Taking the time-reverse of Figure \ref{fig:3switch_routedgraph} and then relabelling

+results in exactly the same routed graph as Figure \ref{fig:3switch_routedgraph} itself.
+In other words, the routed graph is \textit{time-symmetric} (up to relabelling).
+If a routed graph is univocal and time-symmetric, then it must also satisfy bi-univocality.
+Hence Figure \ref{fig:3switch_routedgraph} satisfies bi-univocality.

-Since the routed graph is time-symmetric, it follows that it satisfies bi-univocality.
-This allows us to draw the branch graph, following the rules in Section \ref{sec:checking_validity}: we display it in Figure \ref{fig:3switch_branchgraph}.
-In this graph, the six branches for each of the nodes $A$,$B$ and $C$ are denoted by the specification of which index is equal to 1 (with all the others equal to 0), e.g.\ $A^{l=1}, A^{p=1}$, etc. There are no loops in te branch graph, meaning that the routed graph trivially satisfies weak loops.
+Since the routed graph satisfies bi-univocality, we can draw its branch graph, following the rules in Section \ref{sec:checking_validity}: we display it in Figure \ref{fig:3switch_branchgraph}.
+In this graph, the six branches for each of the nodes $A$, $B$ and $C$ are denoted by the specification of which index is equal to 1 (with all the others equal to 0), e.g.\ $A^{l=1}, A^{p=1}$, etc. There are no loops in the branch graph, meaning that the routed graph trivially satisfies weak loops.
 We can thus invoke Theorem \ref{thm: Main} to conclude that any process that can be obtained from the routed graph of Figure \ref{fig:3switch_routedgraph}, including the quantum 3-switch, is a consistent quantum process.